awsdocs/aws-parallelcluster-user-guide/doc_source/iam-roles-in-parallelcluster-v3.md

 ## AWS ParallelCluster example user policies<a name="iam-roles-in-parallelcluster-v3-example-user-policies"></a>

 The AWS ParallelCluster user role refers to the IAM role assumed by the user of the AWS ParallelCluster CLI\.
+You attach policies to a user role\.

 The following example policies include Amazon Resource Names \(ARNs\) for the resources\.
 If you're working in the AWS GovCloud \(US\) or AWS China partitions, the ARNs must be changed\.
 Specifically, they must be changed from "arn:aws" to "arn:aws\-us\-gov" for the AWS GovCloud \(US\) partition or "arn:aws\-cn" for the AWS China partition\.
 For more information, see [Amazon Resource Names \(ARNs\) in AWS GovCloud \(US\) Regions](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/using-govcloud-arns.html) in the *AWS GovCloud \(US\) User Guide* and [ARNs for AWS services in China](https://docs.amazonaws.cn/aws/latest/userguide/ARNs.html) in *Getting Started with AWS services in China*\.